Viacheslav Chornovil: Chornovil in power

 As a deputy of the Supreme Soviet, Chornovil devoted himself to increasing Ukraine's sovereignty within the Soviet Union with the eventual aim of independence, as well as land reform, environmental conservation, minority and religious rights, federalism and the enshrining of Ukrainian as the sole language of government.
 He was nominated as the Democratic Bloc's candidate for Chairman of the Supreme Soviet, though he refused the nomination and endorsed the coalition's leader, Ihor Yukhnovskyi.
-Ultimately, neither were elected, as the communists pushed through Vladimir Ivashko.
+Ultimately, neither were elected, as the communists voted for Vladimir Ivashko.
 During voting, Chornovil openly called for Ukraine's independence from the Soviet Union, arguing it was the only possible way to end what he referred to as the "economic, environmental and spiritual catastrophe" facing Ukraine at the time.

 Chornovil continued to advocate for federalism, saying in a May 1990 press conference that "Kyivan centralism" would lead to the emergence of Russian nationalism in the Donbas and a Rusyn identity in Zakarpattia Oblast.
-Historian Stepan Kobuta has argued that the rejection of Soviet laws by Galicia was an expression of Chornovil's federalist beliefs.
 The same month, as conflicts between rural Greek Catholics and Orthodox Christians broke out, the government of Lviv Oblast experimented with holding referendums in villages to determine which denomination would be given control of churches.
-As part of the system, which was conceived by Chornovil, after a decision was reached the majority sect would carry responsibility for building a church belonging to the minority's faith.
-This system successfully prevented a sectarian conflict from emerging in the region.
+According to this proposal, authored by Chornovil, the majority sect would carry responsibility for building a church belonging to the minority's faith.
+This system successfully prevented a religious conflict from emerging in the region.

 On 12 June 1990, Russia declared sovereignty within the Soviet Union.
 This gave a boost to efforts by the Democratic Bloc to push for voting on the Declaration of State Sovereignty of Ukraine, which had been blocked by communist deputies.
 During a 5 July debate on the declaration, Chornovil and fellow coalition member Mykhailo Batih accused the communists of being told how to vote by the Party.
 Chornovil subsequently revealed that several deputies had received instructions to amend the draft law on sovereignty in order to strip it of measures such as the establishment of an independent military or legal system.
 This revelation led acting Supreme Soviet chairman Ivan Plyushch to launch an investigation, which intensified after it was discovered that several deputies had quoted the instructions word-for-word.

 Chornovil and an unknown communist deputy then attempted to begin a vote on the declaration.
 Plyushch refused, noting that members of the Congress of People's Deputies of the Soviet Union had not yet returned and that quorum was therefore impossible.
 In response, Chornovil moved to demand the immediate return of Soviet People's Deputies, which was then endorsed by pro-sovereignty communists and passed by a wide margin.
 Four days later, the deputies returned and debate on the Declaration of State Sovereignty resumed.
 The anti-declaration group was led by Stanislav Hurenko and Leonid Kravchuk, who claimed that the matter of sovereignty would be resolved in Moscow rather than Kyiv.